 The charming Nubian villages on the east Nile bank

 If you want to try the experience of spending a night in a Nubian village, thus having the opportunity to “explore” the beautiful area without rushing, we found a really welcoming and clean home in the village of Mulwad (pics above and below).
-The owners are two truly hospitable elderly gentlemen, the rooms are large and the kitchen spacious.
-Obviously you will have to organize yourself with food because you won’t find anything.
+The owners are two truly hospitable elderly gentlemen; the rooms are large and the kitchen spacious.
+Obviously, you will have to organize yourself with food because you won’t find anything.
 As the only way to reach the villages is with a tour operator, your drivers will certainly know how to arrange the visit and overnight stay.
 The house is located in the square just opposite the Mulwad mosque.
 Click here to see the position on Google map.
-If you go around this area, it is very useful to bring pens and pencils for the kids who go to school.
-In Mulwad you will find a school near the mosque.
+If you go around this area, don’t forget to bring pens and pencils for kids who go to school.
+For example, you will find a school near the mosque in Mulwad village.